The Commons at Mythava

 actually living it.

 Not people who are interested in living differently.
-People who are actually doing it — in their classrooms, their marriages, their creative work, the way they show up when something hard is happening.
+People who are actually doing it — in their classrooms, their marriages, their creative work, their businesses, the way they show up when something hard is happening.

-People who arrive knowing they have something to offer — and who are looking for the people who need it.
+People who arrive knowing they have something to offer.
+And who are looking for the people who need it.

 The teacher who rebuilt their classroom